 Charred Corn on the Cob is our absolute favorite way to cook summer sweet corn!
-Grilled to perfection in just 10 minutes and topped simply with a little butter and salt.
+Grilled to perfection in just 10 minutes and topped simply with butter and salt.
 The most beloved of the seasonal summer ingredients, charred sweet corn is the easiest side dish for grill season!

 It's summertime, and that means firing up the grill several times a week, watermelon as our primary fruit group, and all the sweet corn we can eat!
 With the grill going anyway, popping corn on the cob to char and blacken is the easiest and most delicious way to cook it!

 Enlist the kids to help!
 They love shucking the corn, and are much more careful than I am at removing the silk!
+Save an extra ear to make this Salmon Zucchini Orzo Pasta, Peach Corn Salsa, or this Mango Corn Salsa!

 Ingredients